NaumenkoN/strategy_game/README.md

 # Roulette

 Roulette gives you many options, both good and bad.
-For example, only here you can get the opportunity to buy more sctocks or get a release card from prison or get to repair all your fields.
+For example, only here you can get the opportunity to buy more stocks or get a release card from prison or get to repair all your fields.

 <img src="./src/media/for readme/roulette.webp" width="100%" /><br/><br/>